jongpie/CustomMetadataSaver/README.md

 ```

-Then you can provide your class in Apex using an overload of the method `CustomMetadataSaver.deploy()`;
+Within Apex, you can then pass an instance of your class as a parameter to the method `CustomMetadataSaver.deploy()`

 ```java
 // Create your CMDT records